johnwcowan/r7rs-work/FuturesCowan.md

 easier to use.
 Each future is represented to other futures, including itself, by a unique *future object*, a member of a disjoint type.

-## Issues

-Some structured way to create a future-holder, execute a lambda passing the holder, allow futures to be created in the holder, and then when the lambda terminates, all the futures in the holder are waited for.

 ## Future states

 * A *running* future is one that is currently executing.